stefanoverna/graphql8/guides/authorization/accessibility.md

 index: 2
 ---

-With GraphQL-Ruby, you can inspect an incoming query, and return a custom error if that query accesses some unauthorized parts of the schema.
+With GraphQL8-Ruby, you can inspect an incoming query, and return a custom error if that query accesses some unauthorized parts of the schema.

 This is different from {% internal_link "visibility", "/authorization/visibility" %}, where unauthorized parts of the schema are treated as non-existent.
 It's also different from {% internal_link "authorization", "/authorization/authorization" %}, which makes checks _while running_, instead of _before running_.